tonethar/IGME-330-Spring-2023/notes/intro-to-node-2.md

 node index.js
 ```

- - Which should print out another "geek" joke such as:
+ - Which should print out another "Chuck Norris" joke such as:

  ```
 "Chuck Norris can do a roundhouse kick faster than the speed of light.
 This means that if you turn on a